Dishuk/gattc/docs/docgen.md

 Each invocation only touches files in its own format, so mixing formats in one directory is safe.

-**Caveat:** this also means that if you *change* the configured format (`format: md` → `format: html`), the old files from the previous format aren't removed automatically.
-Delete them yourself if you don't want stale copies hanging around.
+**Caveat:** this also means that *changing* the configured format (`format: md` → `format: html`) does not automatically remove old files from the previous format.
+Delete them manually to avoid stale copies.